RWGregory/eye-exercise/README.md

 ### In the future I plan to advance this concept by enabling the eyes to blink on click.
 I could also use this project as a launching point for creating a Galaga inspired game.

-### To run this project, fork this repository, download the folder locally, and open the index.html in your browser.
+#### To run this project:

+#### From GitHub: fork this repository, download the folder locally, and open the index.html in your browser.

+#### From RWGregory.github.io, simply click here to open the project in a new tab.

 <img src= "oneeye.png" width='300'/>